 However, construction supervisors were unable to identify all of the hazards that safety managers were able to identify in either the paper-based training or in the virtual environment.
 The research also revealed discrepancies in measuring risk.
 While probability and severity are generally multiplied to determine an overall risk rating for a hazard, the supervisors in this study were predominantly calculating against severity.

-See our post on the importance of supervisors in your workplace safety efforts.
+See our article on the importance of supervisors in your workplace safety efforts.

 Construction supervisors need to be effectively trained to recognise workplace hazards and assess the risks to ensure the most effective control measures are in place.
 But it can’t stop there.
 Hazard perception training should be a top priority for any company, regardless of the size or the industry.
 Hazard perception training should be made available to educate all staff on how to safely work on a construction site, how to spot a potential hazard, and how to maintain a health and safety culture that will spark awareness and interest in safety among workers.
 By following hazard perception training up with effective supervision, you have a recipe that will help to address construction safety risks.